 One of my biggest joys as a mom of a kid with food allergies is seeing my son’s happy face enjoying an allergy-free treat at a party celebration with his friends.
-My saddest days?
-Learning that they were left out of a classroom treat because I didn’t have advance notice to send an allergy safe treat.
+My saddest day?
+Learning they were left out of a classroom treat because I didn’t have advance notice to send an allergy safe treat.
 Heartbreaking.

 It’s not easy being a kid with food allergies.
 As a mom of 3 boys with food allergies, I have to constantly communicate with their teachers and be vigilant about their needs.
 Befriending the teacher helps so that she could let me know in advance when an upcoming class party was going to happen.
 Most teachers will accommodate.
 For their dedication to the safety of my child, I wanted to recognize those teachers for the extra time and effort that went into contacting me.
 In addition to the Christmas and end of the school year gift, I started giving his my child’s homeroom teacher a couple of small gifts under $5 throughout the year.
 Who doesn’t love and remember someone who brings them a gift?

 I bring a gift to thank the teacher that recognizes food allergies as a serious health issue.
 Many teachers don’t realize how hard this food allergy journey is for my child.
 A gift encourages the teacher’s awareness of who my child is in the classroom and helps them remember my child more often.